Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency

-The term $\log p_{0|t}(x_0\notin S\mid x_t)$ in the score adjustment is known as Doob's $h$ transform, and provides a broadly applicable approach to conditioning and guiding diffusions.
+Hence, we may sample $\mathbf{X}_t\mid x_0 \notin S$ by adjusting a pretrained score function and simulating: The term $\log p_{0|t}(x_0\notin S\mid x_t)$ in the score adjustment is known as Doob's $h$ transform, and provides a broadly applicable approach to conditioning and guiding diffusions.
 Unfortunately, Doob's $h$ transform is generally intractable.
 We may however appeal to diffusion posterior sampling~\citep{chungdiffusion} and approximate $p_{0|t}$ as a Gaussian with mean $\hat{x}_0 \approx \mathbb{E}[\mathbf{X}_0\mid x_t]$, which is available from diffusion model pre-training, see \Cref{sec:background}.
 This approximation results in the following correction: